Q. What documents are required for me to apply for Financial Aid?

 Complete a Federal Work Study Application.

 Q. How does Federal Work Study work?
 How am I paid?
 Will I get a check?
 When will I be paid?

 If you have a Federal Work Study job, you will receive a direct deposit at the end of the month.
 The salary varies from $11 - $15 per hour depending on the position.
-You will complete a timesheet each month reporting the number of hours worked and submit your timesheet to the Accounting Office.
+You will enter hours worked in TimeForce each month.
+Time is approved by supervisor.

 Q. When will I find out which loans I have been awarded and the amounts?

 After you have completed your FAFSA and submitted your SCO application for Financial Aid, you will receive an award notice by email.
 This includes your Award Letter, telling you exactly how much money you have been awarded in loans and Federal Work Study funds.
 After receiving your award letter, you will accept your awards online.

 Q. Is $20,500 the maximum I can get in Unsubsidized Loans?